robertlipe/svdtoheaders/README.md

 Our two types of output  are ISO-C89 (***I know...I know***) files.
 The first explains the SoC and where the resident peripherals show in the address space of the device.
 As we support similar devices (CH32V203, CH32V205, CH32V307, etc.) that may or may not peripherals are similar or even identical, we'd like an identifier to have optional prefixes as c89 dosdfsfsf have namespaces in C89.

 Most modern languages have lovely handling of strings and can reduce XML to DOM with have good tools to traverse nodes and such.
 Python3 was chosen.

-WORDS ABOUT NOT KNOWING PYTHON WELL GO HERE
+### RECENT IMPROVEMENTS

+This project has undergone significant refactoring to enhance its robustness, maintainability, and testability.
+Key improvements include:

+*   **Modularization**: The core logic has been separated into `svdtoheaders_helpers.py`, promoting cleaner code organization and easier management.
+*   **Custom Exception Hierarchy**: A dedicated hierarchy of exceptions (`SVDError`, `SVDFileError`, `SVDParseError`, `SVDContentError`, `ClobberError`) has been implemented to provide more precise and actionable error reporting.
+*   **Improved Bit Range Parsing**: The parsing logic for SVD `bitRange` elements has been made more robust and accurate, ensuring correct interpretation of bitfield definitions.

+### TESTING

+The project now includes a comprehensive testing suite to ensure reliability and correctness:

+*   **Unit Tests**: Granular tests cover individual helper functions like `humanBytes`, `cleanse`, `clobberOk`, `_process_register_block`, `_process_peripheral_registers_list`, and `_process_cluster`.
+*   **Integration Tests**: These validate end-to-end scenarios, including handling non-existent SVD files, preventing accidental overwrites, and ensuring correct output for various SVD structures (e.g., arrays, clusters, enums, access types).
+*   **SVD Diversity**: Tests utilize a diverse set of SVD files (e.g., `simple.svd`, `array.svd`, `cluster.svd`, `enum.svd`, `access.svd`, `ch32v30x.svd`) to ensure broad compatibility and correct parsing across different SVD patterns.
+*   **Tools**: `pytest` is used as the testing framework, with `pytest-mock` facilitating isolated unit testing.

 ### TYPICAL USAGE